Skip to content

 • OTCAS Personal Essay/ Statement

-• This allows the applicant to show why they selected OT as a career and how their personal, educational, and professional background will achieve their professional goals.
+• This allows you to show why you selected OT as a career and how your personal, educational and professional background will achieve your professional goals

 • Hardship Statement (optional)